How to create a functional project plan in Excel?

 How to create a project plan in Excel?

-For your convenience and ease, I am breaking down the entire process into clear actionable steps.
+For convenience and ease, the entire process is broken down into clear actionable steps.

 Once you’ve opened up your Microsoft Excel, and have an Excel worksheet to work on, it’s time to take the first step in setting up a project plan for you.